 When Chancellor Philip Hammond announced the Spring Budget this month it is fair to say that the increase in NICs for the self-employed was unexpected.
 This announcement resulted in accusations that the Conservative Party had broken their manifesto pledge not to raise taxes.

-Mr Hammond said there was a disparity between those who were employed and those who...Read More
+Mr Hammond said there was a disparity between...Read More

 DENTAL BULLETIN, ISSUE 43